erintherad/nimble-challenge/README.md

 When the user clicks the icon associated with each name, it brings up a modal/overlay that shows all of the candidate information.

+You can find a deployed version of this app [here](https://nimble-challenge.herokuapp.com/).

 ## Installation

 To get this app up and running locally: